Rotary Club of Kathmandu: A Legacy of Service and Impact

 From Rotaract Club to Rotary Club of Kathmandu

 PP Rtn.
 Anup Subedi, PP Rtn.
 Dan Bahadur Chand, U.P.
-Lamichhane, Durga Bahadur Rana (PP of Rotaract Club of Pashupati Kathmandu), PP Rtn.Narayan Krishna Kharel (PP of Rotaract Club of Pashupati Kathmandu), Rtn.Sujata Nepal, Kuber Karki, Upendra Karki, Rtn Rajendra Gautam, Rtn.Sushil Kumar Karki, President Rtn.
+Lamichhane, Durga Bahadur Rana (PP of Rotaract Club of Pashupati Kathmandu), PP Rtn.Narayan Krishna Kharel (PP of Rotaract Club of Pashupati Kathmandu), Rtn.Sujata Nepal, Kuber Karki, Upendra Karki, Rtn Rajendra Gautam, Rtn.Sushil Kumar Karki, PP Rtn.
 Achut Babu Ojha, Dr. Rtn.Pradeep Pandey, Utsav Dangi, Rtn.Sonika Thapaliya, Chandani Jaiswal (PP of Rotaract Club of Kantipur Dental College), and Rtn.Mohan Krishna Maharjan (PP of Rotaract Club of Pashupati Kathmandu).

 Main historical fact: